pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance command group
 ----------------------

-The **instance** command group defines commands that act on CIM instances as defined in the following subsections:
+The ``instance`` command group has commands that act on CIM instances:

-This group consists of the following commands:

 * :ref:`Instance associators command` - List the instances associated with an instance.
 * :ref:`Instance count command` - Count the instances of each class with matching class name.